butchmarshall/active_record_survey/README.md

 An attempt at a more versatile data structure for making and taking surveys.

+This gem tries to be as unopinionated as possible on the peripheral details on how you implement a survey.

+The goal is to give a simple interface for creating surveys and validating the answers given to them.

 ## Installation

 Add this line to your application's Gemfile: